PranavHegde99/PranavHegde99/README.md

 🔭Studing At M.S Ramaiah Institute of Technology,Mattikere(Bangalore,India).

-I like to buid project based on //My Idea //. and i would like to more on web Appliaction and Android Development.
+#### like to buid project based on //My Idea //.and I would like to more intrest on web Appliaction and Android Development.

  - 🤔Iam looking for an internship and job based on My intrest.